digital-asset/daml/language-support/ts/codegen/README.md

 export declare const Asset: damlTypes.Template<object, undefined, 'Asset'> & AssetInterface<object>;
 ```

+Note that pure methods of the interface are omitted since they are not serializable.
+The following
-The following is a template implementing the `Asset` interface.
+is a template implementing the `Asset` interface.

 ```haskell
 template Iou